On geometrically transitive Hopf algebroids: Introduction

 The notion of transitivity varies depending on the context.
-In abstract groupoids, a (small) groupoid is said to be \emph{transitive} when the cartesian product of the source and the target is a surjective map.
+In groupoid theory, a (small) groupoid is said to be \emph{transitive} when the cartesian product of the source and the target is a surjective map.
 A Lie groupoid is called \emph{locally trivial} (or a \emph{transitive Lie groupoid}), when this map is a surjective submersion \cite{Mackenzie:2005, Cartier:2008}.
-For groupoids schemes, the meaning of the abstract notion of transitivity was introduced by Deligne in \cite[page 114]{Deligne:1990}.
-Precisely, a groupoid scheme is \emph{transitive}, in the fpqc topology sense, if the morphism performed by the fibred product of the source and the target is a cover in this topology.
-In \cite[D\'efinition page 5850]{Bruguieres:1994}, Brugui\`eres introduced a class of non commutative Hopf algebroids referred to as \emph{geometrically transitive}, where he showed that in the commutative case (the case which we are interested in) these are Hopf algebroids whose associated affine groupoid schemes are transitive in the fpqc sense.
-It is also implicitly shown in \cite{Bruguieres:1994} that a commutative Hopf algebroid is geometrically transitive if and only if the unit map (i.e.~the tensor product of the source and the target) is a faithfully flat extension.
-This in fact can be taught as a proper definition of geometrically transitive commutative (GT for short) Hopf algebroid.
-Nevertheless, we will use here the original definition of \cite{Bruguieres:1994} (see Definition \ref{def:geo-tran} below) and show using elementary methods that the faithfully flatness of the unit characterizes in fact GT Hopf algebroids.
+For groupoid schemes, the meaning of the abstract notion of transitivity was introduced by Deligne in \cite[page 114]{Deligne:1990}.
+More precisely, a groupoid scheme is \emph{transitive} in the fpqc topology sense if the morphism constituted by the fibred product of the source and the target is a cover in this topology.
+In \cite[D\'efinition page 5850]{Bruguieres:1994}, Brugui\`eres introduced a class of Hopf algebroids referred to as \emph{geometrically transitive}, where he showed (\cite[Th\'eor\`eme 8.2 page 5858]{Bruguieres:1994}) that in the commutative case (the case which we are interested in) these are Hopf algebroids whose associated affine groupoid schemes are transitive in the fpqc sense.
+It is also implicitly shown in \cite{Bruguieres:1994} that a commutative Hopf algebroid is geometrically transitive if and only if the unit map (i.e., the tensor product of the source and the target) is a faithfully flat extension.
+This, in fact, can be thought of as a proper definition of geometrically transitive (GT for short) commutative Hopf algebroids.
+Nevertheless, we will use here the original definition of \cite{Bruguieres:1994} (see Definition \ref{def:geo-tran} below) and show using elementary methods that the faithful flatness of the unit characterizes in fact GT Hopf algebroids with nonempty character groupoids (see Theorem \ref{thm:AI} below).